Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Experiments

 \subsection{Training Details}

-We train and evaluate our models on the DSEC Optical Flow dataset \cite{dsec} \cite{eraft}.
-We set the number of deblurring iterations $N$ to be 4 for \cref{algo:id} and the sequence length $T=5$ and $\gamma=0.8$ in \cref{eq: tid-loss}.
-We use an event representation with $\text{B}=15$ bins for every \SI{100}{\milli\second} of events.
-We train our models implemented with PyTorch \cite{pytorch} on NVIDIA RTX 3090 and A100 GPUs.
-We use Adam \cite{adam} optimizer with onecycle learning rate scheduler \cite{onecycle} under a maximum learning rate of $\num{1e-4}$ and a batch size of 3 for training until the validation loss is converged.
-We apply random cropping to a size of 288 by 384 and 50\% probability of horizontal flipping and 10\% probability of vertical flipping as data augmentation during training.
+We train our models implemented with PyTorch \cite{pytorch} on a single NVIDIA RTX 4090 GPU.
+To strike a good balance between inference speed and performance, we set the number of deblurring iterations $N$ to be 4 for \cref{algo:id} and the sequence length $T=4$ and $\gamma=0.8$ in \cref{eq: tid-loss}.
+We use an event representation with $\text{B}=15$ bins for every \SI{100}{\milli\second} of events from DSEC and MVSEC under $dt=4$ and 20Hz setting. $\text{B}$ is set to 5 for MVSEC $dt=1$ case.
+We use Adam \cite{adam} for DSEC and AdamW \cite{adamw} for MVSEC with the onecycle learning rate scheduler \cite{onecycle} under a maximum learning rate of $\num{1e-4}$.
+We train with a batch size of 3 for 250K steps for DSEC and 40K steps for MVSEC.
+To account for the longer-duration event trajectories which span greater distances on the image plane, we apply random cropping to a larger size of 384 by 512 for training \textit{TID} models, compared to the 288 by 384 size used for \textit{ID} models.
+We also apply horizontal flipping and a 10\% probability of vertical flipping as data augmentation during training.